Picatinny Arsenal: History

 World War II interfered with the arsenal's efforts to concentrate on research and development.
 As one of the few facilities with the ability to manufacture munitions, it employed 18,000 people and ran three shifts turning out bombs and artillery shells.
 However, it still had its research triumphs, especially the development of a delay fuze for skip bombing and special bombs for dams and oil fields.
 It also pioneered production processes later transferred to munitions manufacturers around the country.

 In the 1960s, Picatinny was the site of the United States' Army Munitions Command.

 After World War II, Picatinny refocused its efforts on developing new weapons and munitions.
 Its support to the American forces in Korea included an improved bazooka and an illuminating rifle grenade.
-In periods of peace, the arsenal made important contributions to progress in the areas of radar, pyrotechnics, missiles, time fuzes, and nuclear munitions (including the M65 atomic cannon 280mm howitzer known as "Atomic Annie").
-When war broke out again, it gave troops in Vietnam a complete family of 40 mm ammunition for grenade launchers and helicopter gunships.
+In periods of peace, the arsenal made important contributions to progress in the areas of radar, pyrotechnics, missiles, time fuzes, and nuclear munitions, including the M65 atomic cannon 280mm howitzer known as "Atomic Annie") When war broke out again, it gave troops in Vietnam a complete family of 40 mm ammunition for grenade launchers and helicopter gunships.

 In 1977, the Army recognized Picatinny's leadership in weapons and munitions development by headquartering its Armament Research and Development Command (ARRADCOM) at the arsenal and giving it responsibility for developing small caliber weapons and munitions.

 In 1983, the Army disestablished the Armament Research and Development Command and Picatinny became the home of the Armament Research and Development Center (ARDC).
 In 1986, the name again changed to the "Armament Research, Development and Engineering Center" (ARDEC).

-In 1991, during the Persian Gulf War, Picatinny Arsenal provided support in their development of the Patriot Missile warhead that was used as a countermeasure to the Iraqi SCUD missile.
+In 1991, during the Persian Gulf War, Picatinny Arsenal provided support in their development of the MIM-104 Patriot missile warhead that was used as a countermeasure to the Iraqi Scud missile.